-Driven by Faith, Focused on Solutions
+Driven by Faith,

 Hope and Healing International’s staff serve as hands joining passionate funding, praying, advocating partners here in Canada with the children and families we serve in the poorest countries and communities.
 The better we are at connecting YOU to moms, dads, children, grandparents living in poverty with disability, the more life transformation we all experience!

-Ed Epp – Executive Director
+Acting Executive Director

-Jill Bartley – Chief Operations Officer
+Chief Operations Officer

-Jill is a Certified Human Resources Leader with more than 20 years of experience in management, leadership, human resources, and organizational development.
-Jill has a Graduate Certificate in Human Resources along with a certificate in Business Management Studies.
-She is a Supporting Facility Member for Osgoode Hall Law School and serves as a panelist in the Advanced HR Law for Senior Executives.
-She has travelled globally, being engaged in leadership training, capacity building, international partners’ support, and emergency response.
-Jill’s hopes for our work are simply inspiring: “My heart has been broken by the devastation I have seen, by the challenges and hardship that families face in poor countries.
-What gives me hope are mothers, many of whom are children themselves.
-They fight for their disabled children.
-They are the ones who give me hope.
-We need to work alongside these moms, to get these kids in school, to ensure their access to medical care, to help them become true agents in their communities.”
+Jill is a Certified Human Resources Leader with over 20 years of experience in management, leadership, human resources and organizational development.
+Jill has a Graduate Certificate in Human Resources and a certificate in Business Management Studies.
+She’s a Supporting Faculty Member for Osgoode Hall Law School and serves as a panelist in the Advanced HR Law for Senior Executives Program.
+Jill has engaged in leadership training, capacity building, international partner support and emergency response around the world.
+She says, “What gives me hope are mothers.
+We need to work alongside mothers to get their kids in school, ensure their access to medical care, help them become true agents of change in their communities.”

-Stratis Vomvas – Chief Financial Officer
+Chief Financial Officer

 Stratis has been a member of the Hope and Healing International team since 2017.
 He is a Chartered Professional Accountant, having earned a Bachelor’s Degree in Commerce from York University.
 He has over 15 years experience in a variety of industries and finance leadership roles.
-Stratis was a driving force on the commercial finance team in the orthopedic division at Johnson & Johnson.
+Stratis was a driving force on the commercial finance team in the orthopaedic division at Johnson & Johnson.
 He has led sales and marketing teams, and mentored in the areas of strategic planning, acquisitions and divestitures, budgeting and forecasting, and investment decision support.
-Stratis has audited not-for-profit organizations, charities, and other government-run establishments.
+Stratis has audited not-for-profit organizations, charities and other government-run establishments.